 Below is a Real World Scenario (RWS) based on a transcript between one of our hosting consultants and a client in need of a hybrid cloud.

 Welcome to Atlantic.Net.
-Please tell us about your hosting needs.
+Would you please tell us about your hosting needs?

-Please call me at the number listed below, or provide me with your phone number and I will call you.
+Please call me at the number listed below, or provide me with your phone number, and I will contact you.

 Your application would work on our Public Cloud hosting platform, which is unmanaged.
-However, we do not at this time offer a firewall solution on our Public Cloud Platform, so that is an issue since you have the Sarbanes Oxley requirement.
+However, we do not offer a firewall solution on our Public Cloud Platform, so that is an issue since you have the Sarbanes Oxley requirement.

 [Questions included in reply (below)]

 Iâ€™m new to working under the Sarbanes Oxley compliance; however, Iâ€™m familiar with running servers in public and private clouds.Â My hope is that if we firewall each individual host, we can still be compliant.Â If this is possible in the public cloud, that would probably be the most cost-effective.Â If this cannot be achieved, then we would be interested in the private cloud options.

 1.)
 How many virtual machines (VM) do you anticipate having to accommodate during the first year of this project?

 Our first year is estimated to have 30 VMs.Â These include web servers, Postgres servers, and several lightweight clients that retrieve data.Â See below for specifics.